zorael/lu/README.md

 assert(fourth == "spaces \\o/");

 /+
-    If the optional Yes.inherit is passed, the whole slice is returned if the delimiter isn't found, otherwise it throws.
+    If the optional `inherit: true` is passed, the whole slice is returned if the delimiter isn't found, otherwise it throws.
  +/
-immutable fourth = slice.advancePast("?", Yes.inherit);
+immutable fourth = slice.advancePast("?", inherit: true);
 assert(fourth == "spaces \\o/");
 assert(slice.length == 0);